karlipraveen/azure-aks-kubernetes-masterclass/03-Kubernetes-Fundamentals-with-kubectl/03-03-Deployments-with-kubectl/03-03-02-Update-Deployment/README.md

 # List Pods
 kubectl get po
 ```
+- You will see 2 Pods are in Running Status and Ready.
 ### Verify Rollout History of a Deployment
 - **Observation:** We have the rollout history, so we can switch back to older revisions using
 revision history available to us.